Doxazosin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, low blood pressure, prostate cancer, or abdominal or stomach problems such as blocked bowels.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, prostate cancer, or stomach or bowel problems (such as a blockage).
+Tell your doctor if you plan to have cataract surgery.

 Possible Side Effects While Using This Medicine